Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 2 are fixed.
 In VLE analyses, lower boiling point substances are specified as

 component 1.
-Therefore, at critical point of component 1, X = 1 holds.
+Therefore, at the critical point of component 1, X = 1

+holds.
 In many cases, low-boiling point VLE data cover X < 0.2.
-The utmost
+The

-advantage of using Equation (2-1) is that it enables us to purely predict
+utmost advantage of using Equation (2-1) is that it enables us to purely

 The details of the pure prediction of aXi and bXi